Connecting

 (differently)

-At Great Connections we respect everyone's individuality.
+We respect everyone's individuality.
 We foster organic peer relationships and support age-appropriate activities.
 Always promoting skills, our instruction is based on the neurological and cognitive underpinnings of social and emotional development.
-We motivate our clientele through instruction and activities that encourage independence, confidence and well-being.
+We motivate our clientele through instruction and activities that encourage interpersonal relationships, emotional well-being, independent thought and personal achievements.

 Who's struggling?